fehmi/simply.js/docs/variables.md

 ```

 ## Complex Code Blocks
-The thing is the code blocks must return something bcs it's in the rendering part of the component.
-For example this will not work.
+The key is that code blocks must return something because they are part of the component's rendering.
+For example, this will not work:

 ```js
 <html>